 4. Our faculty are professionals at the top of their game.

 Our faculty list reads like a who’s who of Design Industry champions.
 From MoMA curator Paola Antonelli to Antenna Design's Masamichi Udagawa, our faculty are experts in their field, deeply involved in local and international design worlds.
-They are encouraged to bring their unique perspective to the program—to “teach with bias”—so that students can learn the passion and point of view required for making a difference, and the confidence and professionalism required to develop their own.
+They are encouraged to bring their unique perspective to the program so that students can learn the passion and point of view required for making a difference.

 6. Our network is broad and mighty.